danielbene/smart-nixie/README.md

 - modular design for easier repairs/modifications
 - code design focuses on the longevity of the electronic parts (tries to avoid unnecessary actions)

+There are things that did not made into 1.0, but I wanted to release it anyway.

 ### Version
 Current firmware version: 1.0
 Compatible pcb version: 1.0